 In-kind support was also received in the form of scoring and deriving data.
 Accelerometry data were processed and analysed using Cobra analytical software developed by Dr François Fraysse at the University of South Australia.
 MARCA time-use data were analysed using the MARCA's analytical module, developed by Prof Tim Olds.
 Retinal photographs were scored by research assistants at the Centre for Eye Research Australia, in Melbourne, Australia and Zhongshan Ophthalmic Center, Sun Yat-sen University, China.
+Analysis of the Life at 25 written stories was performed by researchers from Deakin University and MCRI.
+The 2D and 3D oral and facial photos were scored by Dr Nicole Stormon from The University of Queensland.
 The remaining data were scored and derived by the Child Health CheckPoint team and other research groups at the MCRI.